Volunteering as a Class/House Project Point Person

 - Be sure not to add or subtract items to the auction project.
 It can be tempting to add small items to decorate the project, but please refrain.
 The values of all auction projects must be exact.
 At this point, the value of your Class project has already been calculated based on the procured items.
 The Auction Committee uses that value in multiple printed materials that can’t be changed in time for the Auction.

 At the end of your scheduled picture day, pick up your Class project from the classroom, and bring it home.
-Teachers can’t store the Class projects in their classrooms due to space constraints, and they shouldn’t have to keep the project intact until the Auction.
+Teachers can’t store the Class projects in their classrooms due to space constraints, and they are not responsible for keeping the project intact until the Auction.

 > Preparing the Class/House Project for the Auction